ortiza5/modding-vivaldi/making-mods/advanced-js/mutation-observers.md

 ## Code examples

-The following are some examples of Mutation Observers that could be useful in the creation of mods.
+The following are some examples of mutation observers that could be useful in the creation of mods.
 They start with the full code and then include an explanation of how they work.

 ### Fullscreen observer